What Happens If You Don’t File Taxes for 10 Years?

 How Long Can I Go Without Filing Taxes?

-In a worst-case scenario, not filing your return can lead to jail time.
+In a worst-case scenario, not filing your return can lead to criminal tax evasion charges and even jail time.
 Note that this is relatively uncommon and only happens in cases of willful tax evasion.
-Willful tax evasion occurs when you purposefully don’t file your tax returns in an attempt to avoid paying tax.
+Willful tax evasion occurs when you purposefully don’t file your tax returns in an attempt to avoid paying taxes.

-Civil tax evasion penalties can be 75% of the tax owed.
-Criminal penalties can be even worse.
+Civil tax fraud penalties can be 75% of the tax owed.
+Criminal penalties are even worse.
 If you believe that the IRS is considering criminal charges against you, contact a tax attorney for help as soon as possible.

 What Should I Do If I Haven’t Filed Taxes in 10 Years?